pchiwan/typescript-boilerplate/README.md

-# typescript-boilerplate
+# Typescript Boilerplate
-Boilerplate for a Typescript+Webpack project
+Boilerplate for a Typescript project

+## Here's the exercise